 VRA is a viable tech method for the automated application of materials to a specific terrain by using data from GPS, sensors, and maps.
 Drones, satellites, and hyperspectral agriculture imaging are just a few examples of the tech used in VTA to best maximize crop production.

-Satellite images contain the most recent information on the farming field’s health using modern satellite imagery for agriculture with high resolution, like the one provided by Planet Labs.
-Such a precision ag app evaluates the true worth of the agricultural land, allowing agribusinesses to make crucial decisions that directly affect their yield outcomes.
+Satellite images contain the most recent information on the farming field’s health.
+This is achieved thanks to using modern satellite imagery for agriculture with high resolution, like the one provided by Planet Labs.
+Such a precision agriculture software product evaluates the true worth of the agricultural land.
+It allows agribusinesses to make important decisions that directly affect their yield outcomes.

 Soil Mapping Platform